CDLUC3/merritt-docker/README.md

 This repository uses git submodules to pull in code to be built.

 **TBD**: document submodule update process

+## Credential configuration

+Credentials for non-Docker services will be mounted from files within **mrt-services/no-track**.

+Files in this directory are not tracked by github.

 ## Build instructions